Coronavirus (COVID-19) information for Banff

 Banff Avenue Pedestrian Zone

 The 100 and 200 blocks of Banff Avenue were closed to vehicle traffic in the summer of 2020 and 2021 to provide more space for pedestrians to practice physical distancing, and to help local businesses affected by the COVID-19 pandemic.

 Public health is the mandate of Alberta Health Services and the Province of Alberta.
-The Town of Banff is in daily contact with Alberta Health officials to provide support to the public health effort in Banff.
 The Town of Banff is responsible for ensuring essential services continue through an outbreak.

 - Restarted the Help Team as part of Emergency Social Services support to the community, especially individuals required to be in isolation or quarantine

 - Declared State of Local Emergency in Banff to help enforce provincial public health emergency restrictions and to implement additional measures in Banff